mandeep170/projectjellyfish/README.md

 ##Configuring the Marketplace
 1. Configure Communications
- - Within the Marketplace, navigate to Store>Broker Order Communications
+ - Navigate to Store>Broker Order Communications
  - Enter *http://CLOUD_ENGINE_IP:8183/orders/create/* in "Transmit URL"
  - Enter the ServiceMix Username and Password
- - Also on this page, note the Receive-Api Key required to configure the Cloud Engine
+ - Note the Receive-Api Key required to configure the Cloud Engine

 2. Add/Maintain a Catalog of Items
 Create Application and Add
  - Navigate to Store>Products>Add a Product
- - Choose "Create Application" or choose the type of item you are adding to the catalog
+ - Choose the type of item you are adding to the catalog
- - Enter the specifics for the Application Product
+ - Enter the required information and click Save
- - Click "Save Product"
  - Confirm the product was added in Store>Products
  - Navigate to Content>Add Content>Product
- - Enter the Product Name
- - Enter a Description for the product
- - Click "Choose File" and upload an image for the product
+ - Enter the product name, description, and upload an image for the product
  - Click "Add Existing Product" and enter the SKU for the item you created
- - Click "Add Product" and then click "Save"
+ - Click "Add Product" and then click Save

 3. Create a Form Email Configuration
  - Navigate to Configuration > Workflow > Rules
- - On the Rules page, under Active Rules, locate the rules titled "Email when project_req set to Approved"
-   - Click on the rule to edit
+ - On the Rules page, under Active Rules, locate the rules titled "Email when project_req set to Approved," and click on the rule to edit
- - In the rule editing screen, locate the Actions elements table and click the "+Add Action" button
+ - Locate the Actions elements table and click the "+Add Action" button
  - On the "Add a New Action" page, click on the dropdown menu to add a variable
  - Locate "Send Mail" from the System block and click on it
- - On the Add a New Action page, add the following attributes:
-    - Recipient's email
-    - Subject of the email (add the following indentifier at the end of the  email to add the project add code [node:field-app-code]
+ - On the Add a New Action page, add the recipient's email, the subject, and the body, and click Save *(add "[node:field-app-code]" at the end of the subject to add the project app code)
-    - Add the body of the email
-    - Click Save

 4. Update CRON Job Run Frequency
- - On the administrative toolbar on the top of the page, navigate to Configuration>System>Cron Settings>Settings
+ - Navigate to Configuration>System>Cron Settings>Settings
- - On the Settings page, under "Single Job Settings," locate the job called "bah_order_com_cron," and adjust to your desired schedule
+ - Under "Single Job Settings," locate the job called "bah_order_com_cron," and adjust to your desired schedule and click Save
- - Click Save.
-If the changes are successful, a confirmation message will appear at the top of the screen.
-If you do not see this message, refresh the page, check "bah_order_com_cron," and try again.

 5. LDAP Configuration
  - Navigate to Configuration>People>LDAP Configuration